Key insights

 - The reporting is complex and there are penalties for noncompliance.

 Many businesses must soon report new beneficial ownership information (BOI) to the U.S. government.
-Our earlier article covered a high-level overview of BOI reporting requirements, and now we’re sharing important updates to help you clarify your responsibilities.
-Read on for five fast facts.
+We’re sharing important updates and five fast facts to help you clarify your responsibilities.

-In 2021, Congress enacted the Corporate Transparency Tax Act (CTA), which establishes uniform BOI reporting requirements for certain types of corporations, limited liability companies, and other similar entities created in or registered to do business in the United States.
+In 2021, Congress enacted the Corporate Transparency Tax Act (CTA), which initially established uniform BOI reporting requirements for certain types of corporations, limited liability companies, and other similar entities created in or registered to do business in the United States.

 The CTA is designed to help the U.S. government collect information necessary to prevent bad actors from using the U.S. financial system to facilitate money laundering, tax evasion, human and drug trafficking, and other illicit activities.